 In this section, you will find general information about the studies that are connected to Storm.
 Some of the information can also be found on the students UU website, but here we will provide you with a nice overview and some helpful practical information and links.

 All the information about your studies can be found on the students UU website.
-On this page are also all the helpful links to web pages you might need, like MyWorkplace, BlackBoard, Osiris, the Library, or MyTimetable.
+All the helpful links to web pages you might need, like MyWorkplace, BlackBoard, Osiris, the Library, or MyTimetable, can be found on this page.

-Osiris is used to subscribe for courses.
+OSIRIS is used to subscribe for courses.
 You need to subscribe per period, so during the first period, you already pick your courses for the second period and so on.
 Subscription deadlines are set per period.
 If you miss these deadlines, the university does not have to allow your participation in that specific course.
 However, through “late subscription”, you still have the option to subscribe for, and thus participate in, courses.
+Remember, some faculties have different subscription deadlines, check this when you want to follow courses from other faculties!

 Besides using Osiris only for subscription, it has a lot of information concerning the content and level of the courses, and maybe most importantly, you can find the course coordinator of each course.
 So for all questions regarding that course, it is recommended to contact the course coordinator.